AarambhDevHub/ignitia/document.md

 ## Introduction

-Ignite is a blazing fast, lightweight web framework for Rust that embodies the spirit of **Aarambh** (new beginnings).
-Built on top of Hyper and Tokio, Ignite provides developers with a powerful yet simple toolkit for building modern web applications.
+Ignitia is a blazing fast, lightweight web framework for Rust that embodies the spirit of **Aarambh** (new beginnings).
+Built on top of Hyper and Tokio, Ignitia provides developers with a powerful yet simple toolkit for building modern web applications.

 ### Philosophy

-Ignite follows these core principles:
+Ignitia follows these core principles:

 - **Performance First**: Zero-copy operations and minimal allocations
 - **Developer Experience**: Intuitive APIs and comprehensive error messages